hannorein/rebound/README.md

   A self-gravitating disc is integrated using the leap frog integrator.
-This example is also compatible with the Wisdom Holman integrator.
+This example is also compatible with the Wisdom Holman integrator or the IAS15 integrator.
 Collisions are not resolved.

 *  **examples/selfgravity_disc_grape**